 Jalapeno peppers: You have some control over the spiciness of the jalapenos you choose.
 The older the pepper, the spicier it will be.
 Looking at a pepper, the older ones will have stress marks, like little white lines or flecks on the flesh.
 The younger (less spicy) peppers will have clear shiny flesh.

-Onions: I used yellow onions for this recipe, but you could definitely use white onions if that’s what you have on hand.
+Onions: I used yellow onions for this recipe, but you could use white onions if that’s what you have on hand.

-How to Store
+How to Store Spicy Steak Chili

 Spicy Steak Chili leftovers can be stored in an airtight container in the refrigerator for up to four days.
 You could also store in the freezer for up to six months.
 If freezing, be sure to use a freezer-safe container that is labeled and dated.